-Outside of her career, I can be found singing in community choirs or hiking in the mountains.
+Outside of my career, I can be found singing in community choirs or hiking in the mountains.
 I enjoy being creative in the kitchen, especially with my young daughter who shares my love of food.

 Meet Hayley: Nutrition nerd, distance runner, and community connector in Calgary, Alberta.